Which Is Not A Component Of A Smart Goal

 2.1.
 “Motivation” or “Passion”

 Many coaches encourage you to “add passion” to your goal statement.
-So while enthusiasm fuels persistence, motivation is not a SMART criterion.
-Passion is an emotional driver, not a measurable or time‑bound attribute.
-Adding “I am passionate about learning Spanish” to a goal does not make it more specific or measurable; it merely adds a personal sentiment Most people skip this — try not to..
+While enthusiasm fuels persistence, motivation is not a SMART criterion.
+Which means passion is an emotional driver, not a measurable or time‑bound attribute.
+Adding “I am passionate about learning Spanish” to a goal does not make it more specific or measurable; it merely adds a personal sentiment It's one of those things that adds up..

 2.2.
 “Resources” or “Budget”